B2B SaaS marketing agencies aren’t one-size-fits-all. While you can learn a lot about a firm just from the way they market themselves, here's what...

 When you haven’t yet reached product-market fit, it can be risky to segment your ICP in the same way as above.
 You may need to focus more on psychographics and job-to-be-done characteristics to segment the market.

 Firmographics are characteristics of the companies where your customer personas work.
-Think about the companies that are the best fit for your company.
+Think about the accounts that are the best fit for your product.
 A few sample questions you can answer are:

 These are the technologies your ideal customers use to run their organizations.
 Are there tools they use that make them a good fit?
 Some sample question to get you thinking: